-Our initial shareholders have agreed not to transfer, assign or sell any of their respective founder shares, private placement shares, and any Class A ordinary shares issuable upon conversion thereof, private placement warrants or any securities underlying the private placement warrants that they hold until the date that is (i) in the case of the founder shares, private placement shares, and any Class A ordinary shares issuable upon conversion thereof, the earlier of (A) 6 months after the date of the consummation of our initial business combination or (B) subsequent to our initial business combination, (x) the date on which the last sale price of our ordinary shares equals or exceeds \$11.50 per share (as adjusted for stock splits, stock dividends, reorganizations, recapitalizations and the like) for any 20 trading days within any 30-trading day period commencing at least 90 days after our initial business combination, or (y) the date on which we consummate a liquidation, merger, stock exchange or other similar transaction after our initial business combination which results in all of our shareholders having the right to exchange their ordinary shares for cash, securities or other property, and (ii) in the case of the private placement warrants or any securities underlying the private placement warrants, until 30 days after the completion of our initial business combination.
-Notwithstanding the foregoing, the lock-up period of the non-managing investors shall not be longer than the Sponsor's lock-up period; provided that if upon consummation of an initial business combination, any securityholder holding more than three percent (3.0%) of the capital stock of the surviving company is not subject to a lock-up agreement or is subject to a lock-up agreement for a shorter period of time than non-managing investors, the non-managing investors' lock-up period shall be reduced to the shortest lock-up period or terminated, as the case may be, unless such exclusion from the lock-up obligations is required in compliance wi securityholder is released from the lock-up period subsequent to the consummation of an initial business combination, our company shall release the private placement shares held by non-managing investors from the lock-up provisions.
+Our initial shareholders have agreed not to transfer, assign or sell any of their respective founder shares, private placement shares, and any Class A ordinary shares issuable upon conversion thereof, private placement warrants or any securities underlying the private placement warrants that they hold until the date that is (i) in the case of the founder shares, private placement shares, and any Class A ordinary shares issuable upon conversion thereof, the earlier of (A) 6 months after the date of the consummation of our initial business combination or (B) subsequent to our initial business combination, (x) the date on which the last sale price of our ordinary shares equals or exceeds \$11.50 per share (as adjusted for stock splits, stock dividends, reorganizations, recapitalizations and the like) for any 20 trading days within any 30-trading day period commencing at least 90 days after our initial business combination, or (y) the date on which we consummate a liquidation, merger, stock exchange or other similar transaction after our initial business combination which results in all of our shareholders having the rivate placement warrants, until 30 days after the completion of our initial business combination.
+Notwithstanding the foregoing, the lock-up period of the non-managing investors shall not be longer than the Sponsor's lock-up period; provided that if upon consummation of an initial business combination, any securityholder holding more than three percent (3.0%) of the capital stock of the surviving company is not subject to a lock-up gareement or is subject to a lock-up agreement for a shorter period or terminated, as the case may be, unless such exclusion from the lock-up obligations is required in compliance with the listing rules of Nasdaq or any other national stock exchange.
+Further, if any such securityholder is released from the lock-up period subsequent to the consummation of an initial business combination, our company shall release the private placement shares held by non-managing investors from the lock-up provisions.